Your Thyroid May Be The Cause of Your Sleeping Problems

 Hypothyroidism, or an under-active thyroid, may make you feel very tired, have a lack of energy, have excessive daytime sleepiness, effect weight gain, cause dry skin, constipation and even hair loss.
 But recent studies are now demonstrating that hypothyroidism can affect, not just your energy level during the day, but your sleeping pattern at night.

 Sleep apnea is characterized by the pauses in your breathing while you are sleeping.
 This sleep disorder can be very dangerous, as it constricts normal breathing rhythms.
+People with sleep apnea use CPAP Machines to increase air pressure in their throat and help keep airways open.
 According to the American Sleep Apnea Association, sleep apnea affects 22 million Americans and many of them do not know it.
 According to HealthGrades.com, an underactive thyroid may weaken the respiratory muscles and decrease lung function, which causes the sleep disorder.
 [Tired and drained?
 Your thyroid might be to blame!]

 The University of Maryland Medical Center makes some suggestions that may help to reduce symptoms of a thyroid problem: